Elbow Bursitis Information

 Bursitis of the elbow, knee swelling & leg cramps

-My husband healed his bursitis of the elbow with your patches – they are amazing.
-He is now using 2 patches on each knee at night for knee swelling.
-It seems to give him amazing relief from cramps in his legs that kept him awake throughout every night for years.
-He has used everything from […]
+They are amazing, and he is now using 2 patches on each knee at night for knee swelling, and it seems to give him amazing relief from cramps in his legs that kept him awake throughout every night for years.

 Sheila W